NikhilGaur406/Nikhil_Portfolio/README.md

 ## [**Project1: Political Text Classifier**](https://github.com/NikhilGaur406/Political-Text-Classifier)

-I was interested in working on Natural Language Processing projects, and I was interested in applying data analytics and machine learning to a political dataset.
+I was interested in working on Natural Language Processing projects, and applying it to a political dataset, which is why I chose to work on this project.
+The whole point of this project is to use deep learning techniques to classify a Redditor as right or left wing.

 ### **Technologies Used**